QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/stationary_densities.rst

 .. figure:: /_static/figures/solution_statd_ex2.png
    :width: 85%

-All sequences are converging towards the same limit, regardless of their initial condition
+All sequences are converging towards the same limit, regardless of their initial condition.

-The details regarding initial conditions and so on are given in :ref:`this exercise <statd_ex2>`, where you are asked to replicate the figure
+The details regarding initial conditions and so on are given in :ref:`this exercise <statd_ex2>`, where you are asked to replicate the figure.

 Computing Stationary Densities
 ------------------------------

-In the preceding figure, each sequence of densities is converging towards the unique stationary density :math:`\psi^*`
+In the preceding figure, each sequence of densities is converging towards the unique stationary density :math:`\psi^*`.

-Even from this figure we can get a fair idea what :math:`\psi^*` looks like, and where its mass is located
+Even from this figure we can get a fair idea what :math:`\psi^*` looks like, and where its mass is located.

-However, there is a much more direct way to estimate the stationary density, and it involves only a slight modification of the look ahead estimator
+However, there is a much more direct way to estimate the stationary density, and it involves only a slight modification of the look ahead estimator.

-Let's say that we have a model of the form :eq:`statd_srs` that is stable and ergodic
+Let's say that we have a model of the form :eq:`statd_srs` that is stable and ergodic.

-Let :math:`p` be the corresponding stochastic kernel, as given in :eq:`statd_srssk`
+Let :math:`p` be the corresponding stochastic kernel, as given in :eq:`statd_srssk`.

 To approximate the stationary density :math:`\psi^*`, we can simply generate a long time series :math:`X_0, X_1, \ldots, X_n` and estimate :math:`\psi^*` via